slotix/dbconvert-streams-website/docs/guide/what-is-dbconvert-stream.md

 Destinations are defined and configured using a simple set of properties in `JSON` format.

-DBConvert Stream has been architected from the ground up to scale.
+DBConvert Streams has been architected from the ground up to scale.

 The very first step is to deploy/install DBS.
-Follow the instructions in [Installing DBConvert Stream.](/guide/install)
+Follow the instructions in [Installing DBConvert Streams.](/guide/install)